Unfortunately, owing to the COVID-19 pandemic, we have had to cancel the 2020 In-Service Workshop in Astronomy on cosmology.

 - First round of decisions on applications will be announced by April 15, 2020.

 - Registration and payment information will be sent out on or before May 22, 2020.

 The workshop will require a $100 registration fee.
 Participating PA teachers will receive approximately 30 hours of Act 48 credit for attending (exact numbers of hours will be available when the agendas are finalized)

 All sessions are held in Davey Lab on the Penn State University Park campus.
 During the workshop, lodging in a hotel near campus will be provided to all attendees free of charge, and we will provide a reimbursement for most travel expenses for teachers from PA and surrounding states (including personal vehicle mileage and tolls incurred).

-The Penn State Inservice Workshops in Astronomy (PSIWA), inaugurated in summer 1996, consists of one or more week-long workshops for middle- and high-school science teachers and other educators.
-Each Workshop offers two credits from Penn State’s Graduate School.
-They are held at the University Park campus in State College, PA, which lies at the center of Pennsylvania.
-The Workshops are offered by Penn State’s Department of Astronomy & Astrophysics in cooperation with the Pennsylvania Space Grant Consortium.
-For other Space Grant opportunities, see www.teachscience.psu.edu.
+The Penn State Inservice Workshops in Astronomy (PSIWA), inaugurated in summer 1996, consist of one or more week-long workshops for middle- and high-school science teachers and other educators.
+They are held at the main University Park campus in State College, PA, in the heart of Central Pennsylvania.
+The Workshops are offered by Penn State’s Department of Astronomy & Astrophysics.

 Current Workshop Faculty

-Distinguished Professor of Astronomy and Astrophysics at Penn State, will be the principal instructor for the cosmology course.
-Winner of the prestigious Sloan Fellowship and NSF Career Development grants for research, he studies black holes at the center of quasars and other galaxies at X-ray wavelengths.
+Verne M. Willaman Professor of Astronomy and Astrophysics at Penn State, will be the principal instructor for the cosmology course.
+Winner of the prestigious Sloan Fellowship and NSF CAREER Development grants for research, he studies black holes at the center of quasars and other galaxies at X-ray wavelengths.
 Niel is committed to educational outreach and also is the past administrator for the PJAS Astronomy awards.